IBM watsonx Assistant Virtual Agent

 Robust analytics dashboard and extensive reports to track conversation performance.

+Intelligent virtual assistants provide self-service answers and actions during off-hours for a consistent customer experience.

-Schedule a personal demonstration with a product specialist to discuss what watsonx Assistant can do for your business or start building your AI assistant today, on our free plan.
+Start building your AI assistant today or schedule a demonstration with a product specialist to discuss what watsonx Assistant can do for your business.

 All client examples cited or described are presented as illustrations of the manner in which some clients have used IBM products and the results they may have achieved.
 Actual environmental costs and performance characteristics will vary depending on individual client configurations and conditions.
 Generally expected results cannot be provided as each client's results will depend entirely on the client's systems and services ordered.